Harsh902/TreesAndTents_ASP/SolutionCode.md

-% for number 39.
+% for puzzle number 39.

 % I keep the number of rows and columns on our board, to place our tents.

 `
 rows(1..10).
+`

+`
 cols(1..10).
 `

-% I make a list of all valid positions for the tree, we know where the trees are, so we set them exactly at those places.
+% I make a list of all valid positions for the tree,

+% we know where the trees are, so we set them exactly at those places.

 `validPosTree(5,1;7,1;9,1;2,3;8,3;4,4;10,4;1,5;8,5;10,5;3,6;5,6;10,7;5,8;2,9;5,9;8,9;1,10;5,10;9,10).`